ykai16/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Yan Kai is a post-doctoral research fellow at the Dana-Farber Cancer Institute and Harvard University.
-Yan's research is focused on making sense of biological data by integrating omics data from different modalities (e.g. ChIP-seq, Cut&Run, ATAC-seq, scRNA-seq, Hi-ChIP etc) and developing novel computational methods to decipher the gene regulation mechanisms during development and in diseases such as cancer.
+Yan's research is focused on integrating omics data from different modalities (e.g. ChIP-seq, Cut&Run, ATAC-seq, scRNA-seq, Hi-ChIP etc) and developing novel computational methods to decipher the gene regulation mechanisms during development and in diseases such as cancer.